 - Restart Internet Explorer.

-The sites set that have the parameter requireIECompatibility=true are added to Internet Explorer's compatibility view.
-To verify the sites in compatibility view, selectfrom the menu bar.
+The sites set with the parameter requireIECompatibility=true are added to Internet Explorer's compatibility view.
+You can verify this by selectingfrom the menu bar.

-The sites are also added to Internet Explorer's list of trusted sites.
-To verify the trusted sites, select Sites on the Security tab.from the Internet Explorer menu bar and click
+In Horizon 7.0 only, the sites are also added to Internet Explorer's list of trusted sites.
+You can verify the trusted sites by selecting Security tab, click the Sites button.from the Internet Explorer menu bar, and on the